 - I recommend precooking the rice the morning-of or the day before.
 It saves time and lets you spend more time with your friends and family.

-- Use fresh broccoli florets in place of frozen.
-If using fresh broccoli, chop it into very small pieces so it doesn’t lengthen the cooking time.
+- If using fresh broccoli, chop it into very small pieces so it doesn’t lengthen the cooking time.

 Try out different ideas with this recipe.
 It’s a versatile dish and will leave a smile on even the pickiest eaters’ faces!
 I wanted to share some ideas to consider:

-- Cauliflower – If you are trying to boost your nutrients or just found a good deal on cauliflower, add some to the dish!
-You’ll need a total of six cups of broccoli so that you can replace any portion of those cups with cauliflower.
+- Cauliflower – If you are trying to boost the nutrients or just found a good deal on cauliflower, add some to the dish!
+You’ll need a total of six cups of broccoli so you can replace any portion of that with cauliflower.

 - Bacon – Okay, so everything tastes better with a little bit of bacon.
 Just add some cooked crumbled pieces on top or mixed in with the rice.
 Either way, it’s divine!